 We conduct preclinical research and development activities in China through BioDuro-Sundia, which is U.S. owned, but governed by Chinese laws, rules and regulations.
+Additionally, our agreement with Himalaya Therapeutics Limited Company is for the initiation of clinical trials of BA3021 in the People's Republic of China.
 The Chinese legal system is a civil law system based on written statutes.
 Unlike the common law system, prior court decisions may be cited for reference but have limited precedential value.
 In addition, the Chinese legal system is based in part on government policies and internal rules, some of which are not published on a timely basis or not published at all, and which may have a retroactive effect.
 As a result, we may not be aware of our violation of these policies and rules until after the occurrence of the violation.
 Any administrative and court proceedings in China may be protracted, resulting in substantial costs and diversion of resources and management attention.
 Since Chinese administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy than in U.S. or EU legal systems.

-Furthermore, we are exposed to the possibility of disruption of our research and development activities in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China.
+Furthermore, we are exposed to the possibility of disruption of our research and development activities in the event of changes in the policies of the United States or Chinese governments, political unrest or unstable economic conditions in China, including the escalation of tensions between China and Taiwan, such as recent step up of military exercises around Taiwan by China.
+In addition, disagreements between the United States and China with respect to their political, military or economic policies toward Taiwan may contribute to further controversies.
 For example, a trade war could lead to increased costs for clinical materials that are manufactured in China.
 These interruptions or failures and any restrictive measures resulting from a deterioration of U.S.- China relations could also result in impeding the commercialization of our product candidates and impair our competitive position.
 Further, we may be exposed to fluctuations in the value of the local currency in China.
 Future appreciation of the local currency could increase our costs.
 These uncertainties may impede our ability to enforce the contracts we have entered into and our ability to continue our research and development activities and could materially and adversely affect our business, financial condition and results of operations.